babel/babel/README.md

 ### Looking for support?

-For questions and support please visit join our [Slack Community](https://slack.babeljs.io/), ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/babeljs), or ping us on [Twitter](https://twitter.com/babeljs).
+For questions and support please visit join our [Slack Community](https://slack.babeljs.io/) (you can sign-up [here](https://slack.babeljs.io/) for an invite), ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/babeljs), or ping us on [Twitter](https://twitter.com/babeljs).

 ### Is there a Babel song?